Kangchenjunga: Other notable ascents

 Despite improved climbing gear the fatality rate of climbers attempting to summit Kanchenjunga is high.
-Since the 1990s, more than 20% of people died while climbing Kanchenjunga's main peak.
+Since the 1990s, more than 20% of people have died while climbing Kanchenjunga's main peak.

-Tourism

-Because of its remote location in Nepal and the difficulty involved in accessing it from India, the Kangchenjunga region is not much explored by trekkers.
-It has, therefore, retained much of its pristine beauty.
-In Sikkim too, trekking into the Kangchenjunga region has just recently been permitted.
-The Goecha La trek is gaining popularity amongst tourists.
-It goes to the Goecha La Pass, located right in front of the huge southeast face of Kangchenjunga.
-Another trek to Green Lake Basin has recently been opened for trekking.
-This trek goes to the Northeast side of Kangchenjunga along the famous Zemu Glacier.
-The film Singalila in the Himalaya is a journey around Kangchenjunga.

 In myth

 The area around Kangchenjunga is said to be home to a mountain deity, called Dzö-nga or "Kangchenjunga Demon", a type of yeti or rakshasa.
 A British geological expedition in 1925 spotted a bipedal creature which they asked the locals about, who referred to it as the "Kangchenjunga Demon".

 For generations, there have been legends recounted by the inhabitants of the areas surrounding Kanchenjunga, both in Sikkim and in Nepal, that there is a valley of immortality hidden on its slopes.
 These stories are well known to both the original inhabitants of the area, the Lepcha people and Limbu people, and those of the Tibetan Buddhist cultural tradition.
 In Tibetan, this valley is known as Beyul Demoshong.
-In 1962, a Tibetan Lama by the name of Tulshuk Lingpa led over 300 followers into the high snow slopes of Kanchenjunga, to ‘open the way’ to Beyul Demoshong.
-The story of this expedition is recounted in the 2011 book A Step Away from Paradise.
+In 1962, a Tibetan Lama by the name of Tulshuk Lingpa led over 300 followers into the high snow slopes of Kanchenjunga, to "open the way" to Beyul Demoshong.